florisoft/User.Manuals/FLORISHOP ADDONS/Analysis (M129)/Manual webshop add on analyse.md

 **FloriShop App**

-The Florishop App add on makes the webshop available as an Android or Apple app that customers can download from the corresponding app stores from both companies.
+The FloriShop App add on makes the webshop available as an Android or Apple app that customers can download from the corresponding app stores from both companies.
 With this app, the webshop is even closer to your customer: they can buy in their own time, wherever they are.

 The app is also an excellent way to build even more brand awareness; the app is published in the Google Play Store and the App Store with the company name and logo.
 This allows potential customers to download the app from anywhere in the world.

 There is also an option to offer the app to customers as a shop in shop principle.
 Your stock will be visible in the app, but the design and data within the app will be visible under your customer's name with its own logo and login screen.

-**Florishop FloriGrow**
+**FloriShop FloriGrow**
 The FloriGrow add on provides insight into the income and depreciation of a nursery within a certain period.
 With FloriGrow you always have all the information you need at your fingertips.